-Jennifer Denise "Gin" Cooley is a psychotherapist, musician, former professional international high fashion model, international film festival winner, creative virtuoso, and outdoors enthusiast.
+Jennifer Denise "Gin" Cooley is a psychotherapist, musician, professional international high fashion model, international film festival winner, creative virtuoso, and outdoors enthusiast.
 Cooley has appeared in several popular music videos, including cameos for Casey James’ “Let's Don't Call it a Night” Rodney Atkins’ “Take a Back Road,”; Joe Nichols’ “Take It Off”; Jason Aldean's "Take a Little Ride" and landed the lead role for Lady Antebellum’s hit song “Wanted You More.”

 "Pocket Full of Hope" is a musical short for a song that Gin composed and produced herself with the most nominal, obsolete equipment in rural West Tennessee.
 It is directed by indie film maker Jeff Wyatt Wilson and was an Official Selection and "Royal Reel Award" winner at the 2013 Canada International Film Festival in Vancouver, Canada.
 Gin plays herself in the video.
 "Pocket Full of Hope" also screened as an Official Selection at the 2013 Memphis International Film and Music Festival at Purple Haze on Beale Street in Memphis, Tennessee.